SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Extended Related Work

 \subsubsection{General Purpose LLMs}

 General-purpose large language models (MLLMs) such as GPT-4~\cite{achiam2023gpt}, GPT-4o~\cite{hurst2024gpt}, Gemini~\cite{team2023gemini}, LLaVA~\cite{liu2023visual}, InternVL3~\cite{zhu2025internvl3exploringadvancedtraining}, and Visual CoT~\cite{shao2024visual} have significantly advanced visual reasoning across a wide range of tasks.
-Visual prompting methods like Set-of-Marks~\cite{yang2023set} further enhance reasoning by augmenting inputs with structured visual annotations.
+Visual prompting methods like Set-of-Marks~\cite{yang2023set} enhance reasoning by augmenting inputs with structured visual annotations.
+Multi-agent systems~\cite{wang2025companioncast,wang2026mascot} have also enhanced the multi-perspective reasoning capabilities of LLM-powered systems.
 While these open-source and closed-source MLLMs form the foundation for many comparisons, they often struggle when applied to slides, where precise grounding and fine-grained interpretation are required to parse heterogeneous elements such as charts, tables, and icons.

 Yet key challenges remain.
 Domain-specific visual semantics are often overlooked, as LLMs trained primarily on natural images~\cite{wu2024next} struggle to capture the specialized conventions of slides and infographics--for instance, repetitive logos, color-coded encodings, or abstract symbolic icons.
 Metadata-dependent integration is similarly fragile: real-world slides and PDFs frequently lack clean structural annotations, and scanned or flattened exports strip away layout cues, rendering metadata-reliant systems brittle~\cite{huridocs2025pdf,rausch2021docparser}.
 Finally, scalable fine-grained reasoning capabilities remains limited~\cite{jin2024agentreview}.
 Current models can process only a small number of images at once~\cite{liu2023visual}, while retrieval typically occurs at the page level~\cite{faysse2024colpali,tanaka2025vdocrag}, overlooking element-level reasoning.